react-native-info/react-native-live-code/README.md

 ## `RNLiveCodeEditor` Component

-`RNLiveCodeEditor` is backed by [CodeMirror](https://codemirror.net/) for code highlighting and other lightweight IDE features.
+`RNLiveCodeEditor` is backed by [CodeMirror](https://codemirror.net/) for code highlighting and lightweight IDE features.

 | Prop               | Description                                                             | Default     |
 | ------------------ | ----------------------------------------------------------------------- | ----------- |